Tunable Majorana corner modes by orbital-dependent exchange interaction in a two-dimensional topological superconductor

 and the IV edge is transformed into $\breve{H}_{\text{IV}}=U\tilde{H}_{\text{ IV}}U^{\dag }=h_{\text{IV},1}\oplus h_{\text{IV},2}$, with

 According to the Jackiw-Rebbi theory~\cite{JR}, the existence of MCMs for $s$ -wave pair potential requires that

+It is noted that angle $\theta $ does not plays a role in Eq. \ref{ts}, thus the topological condition only depends on the magnitude of magnetization $M$ and effective pair potential $\tilde{\Delta}_{s}$.
 The phase diagram is shown in \cref{fig:04}(a) where the shaded region indicates the SOTS.
 Such diagram agrees well with the numerical result in \cref{fig:02}.
-It can be seen that under the condition $\left\vert m_{x}\right\vert >\tilde{\Delta}_{s}$, the system undergoes topological phase transition by increasing $\alpha $ from $0$ to $1$.
-Moreover, the system stays in the trivial states for an intermediate value of $\alpha =0.5$ regardless of $m_{x}$.
+It can be seen that under the condition $M>\tilde{\Delta}_{s}$, the system undergoes topological phase transition by increasing $\alpha $ from $0$ to $1$.
+Moreover, the system stays in the trivial states for an intermediate value of $\alpha =0.5$ regardless of $M$.

 For $d$-wave pair potential, it can be verified that pairs of MCMs can be found under the condition $d_{1}<0$ and $d_{2}<0$ where $d_{1}$ and $d_{2}$ are given by